metallb/metallb/website/content/hacking.md

 - `manifests` contains a variety of Kubernetes manifests.
 The most important one is `manifests/metallb.yaml`, which specifies how to deploy MetalLB onto a cluster.
+- `website` contains the website for MetalLB.
+The `website/content` subdirectory is where all the pages live, in Markdown format.

 ## Required software